 Myth 5 – polarized lenses are better

 Number five in our sunglasses myths is only true if the lenses are of prescription optical quality and have a good polarizing filter.
 However, polarised lenses don’t automatically provide good protection.
-Some don’t protect at all and a lot will distort or worsen you vision.
-Many cheap servo, or fishing glasses are polarized plastic films that are bent into a frame which changes the protective and polarizing effectiveness.
+Some don’t protect at all and a lot will distort or worsen your vision.
+Many cheap servo or fishing glasses are polarized plastic films that are bent into a frame which changes the protective and polarizing effectiveness.

 Myth 6 – Amber lenses are Better than grey lenses (or visa versa)

 Tint colour has nothing to do with the level of UV or glare protection provided by the lenses.
 We hear this sunglasses myth all the time.
-Lens colours may have an affect on your vision clarity for specific tasks, but in reality, you can wear any colour so long as it provides Category 2 or 3 UV protection.
+Lens colours may have an effect on your vision clarity for specific tasks, but in reality, you can wear any colour so long as it provides Category 2 or 3 UV protection.

 Myth 7 – Children don’t need sunglasses

-Kid’s don’t know the difference.
+Kids don’t know the difference.
 If as adults, we need to wear sunglasses, why wouldn’t a child?
 Their eyes are special, but not because they have magical powers to block UV rays!
 An estimated 80% of an eye’s exposure to the sun occurs in childhood.
 It’s therefore, arguably more important for children to wear quality sunglasses than adults.

 Clearly, there are many sunglasses myths out there regarding sun protection and sunglasses.
-Hopefully we’ve helped clear up the truth for you on some of these myths.
+Hopefully, we’ve helped clear up the truth for you on some of these myths.

 For personalised advice regarding your next sunglasses purchase, visit us.
 We’d be delighted to provide you with all the information you need to make an informed choice.